Last updated: 2026-05-30 — Data: NCES 2024–2025

 6. What is the staff turnover rate at the assigned school?

-7. How does the school handle bullying?
+7. How does the school respond to bullying incidents?

 8. What does a typical school day look like for my child's grade?